Image

 More Information about the Definition of "Dinosauria": You will find several different operational definitions for "Dinosauria" out there.
 Up until Spring 2017 we only used two names to "anchor" the group.
 Often these were Megalosaurus and Iguanodon (two of the first dinosaurs recognized by Science), but others substituted Passer (the Eurasian sparrow) and Triceratops for these.
 The result would be the same part of the family tree of life.
 However, I prefer the one that uses the original discoveries, as this honors the original conception of Dinosauria by Owen and does not use anchors which were either unknown to him (Triceratops) or would not have been regarded as dinosaurs at the time (Passer).
 It also reflects the history of paleontology, in that birds become dinosaurs due to our discovery of their place in the larger Tree of Life rather than forcing ("pigeon-holing"? :-) ) them into Dinosauria by definition.

-The inclusion of Diplodocus (or other member of the long-necked plant-eaters, such as Cetiosaurus) as an anchor is necessary due to recent complications over the basic structure of the dinosaur family tree.
+The inclusion of Diplodocus (or other member of the long-necked plant-eaters, such as Cetiosaurus or Camarasaurus) as an anchor is necessary due to recent complications over the basic structure of the dinosaur family tree.
 We'll address this issue later in the course.

 In order to understand dinosaurs, we will have to explore various types of scientific information: